 Prospective doctoral students in genetics should have a strong undergraduate background in science, including courses in general genetics, organic chemistry, biochemistry and molecular biology, introductory physics, and mathematics, as well as a strong commitment to genetic research and teaching.
 Students are able to make up deficiencies in a particular area during their first year of graduate study.

 Graduate Program of Study

 GENE:4213 Bioinformatics 2,4 s.h.

 Overview of bioinformatics topics, including access to sequence data, pairwise and multiple sequence alignment algorithms, molecular phylogeny, microarray data analysis, protein analysis, proteomics and protein structure analysis; emphasis on each topic includes biological motivation, computational approach (practical and theoretical), and interpretation of output.
-Prerequisites: BIOC:3120 or MICR:3170 or BIOL:2512 or BIOC:3110.
+Prerequisites: BMB:3120 or MICR:3170 or BIOL:2512 or BMB:3110.
 Recommendations: grade of B+ or higher in BIOL:2512 or BIOC:3120, or graduate standing.
 Same as BIOL:4213, IGPI:4213.

 GENE:6150 Genetic Analysis of Biological Systems 3 s.h.